C4 (New Zealand TV channel): Mainstream reformat

+Shutdown of C4's original Channel 4 position; moving to Channel 9 in the former C4 2 capacity

-At 06:00 pm on 6 February 2011, C4 moved to Channel 9 on Freeview instead of replacing C4 2.
-C4 converted its second C4 channel to a music show.
+At 6:00 pm on 6 February 2011, C4 moved to Channel 9 on Freeview instead of replacing C4 2.
+C4 then converted its second C4 channel from a TV channel to a music show.
 MediaWorks then launched the return of TV4 as FOUR in place of C4.
 The final music show on C4 before the changeover was the Top 100 Music Videos Ever, a similar show that was used to launch C4 in the end of 2003.
 The final music video screened before the changeover as well as to take out the Number 1 Top Spot on the Top 100 was Thriller by Michael Jackson.
 From 2011 onwards C4 screened a low-cost jukebox of music videos once again compiled by theme and a rerun of FOUR live, as many of the entertainment shows seen on C4 between 2008 and 2011 were moved to FOUR.
 C4 was available exclusively to Freeview viewers until 2012 when C4 returned to Sky.

 On 25 September 2012, MediaWorks decided to provide four regional simulcasts of the channel on the Freeview satellite platform, which resulted in no space for C4.
 MediaWorks decided to replace the Sky simulcast of FOUR with C4, meaning only satellite viewers with either a generic DVB or Sky supplied receiver would be the only ones to get all channels via satellite.
 Due to a number of certified Freeview receivers only scanning and setting Freeview channels, from October 2013, the TVNZ metadata on the Freeview satellite service was changed to include the C4 feed on the Sky service.
 Certified Freeview receivers could manually add the channel.

-C4 ceased broadcasting operations on 26 June 2014 at 01:00 am.
+C4 ceased broadcasting operations on 26 June 2014 at 1:00 am.
 The final music show to air on C4 was C42.
 The final music video to air on C4 was Exit To The City by The D4.
 MediaWorks launched a new music channel to replace C4 called The Edge TV, which is run by the radio station The Edge.
 The Edge TV was launched on Freeview Channel 11, and a time shift version of FOUR called FOUR + 1 was launched in place of C4.

+Post-C4's shutdown

-On 17 October 2023 nearly a decade after C4 ceased broadcasting operations, The Spinoff paid tribute to C4's 20th anniversary in a podcast on YouTube and on their website celebrating C4 in a time when the internet was slow and the demand for music videos was high.
-Duncan Grieve also explained what would've had happened if C4 was to return that "It wouldn't work, that there isn't an easy way to replicate C4, but still feel the absence in the space where the culture could be knitted together and mediated in a fun way and get a sense of who are the people behind that".
+On 17 October 2023, nearly a decade after C4 ceased broadcasting operations, The Spinoff paid tribute to C4's 20th anniversary in a podcast on YouTube and on their website celebrating C4 in a time when the internet was slow and the demand for music videos was high.
+Duncan Greive also explained what would've had happened if C4 was to return that "It wouldn't work, that there isn't an easy way to replicate C4, but still feel the absence in the space where the culture could be knitted together and mediated in a fun way and get a sense of who are the people behind that".